Vectari/Vectari/README.md

 # Hello there! 🖖

 🚀 **Passionate Frontend Developer** with a focus on React and an eagerness to explore new technologies.
-I've already had opportunity to creating website for real company and be involved in an internship "intive Patronage 2023" project.
+I've already had opportunity to creating website for real company and be involved in an <ins>internship "intive Patronage 2023" project.</ins>

 ## 🛠️ Tech Stack